kriebb/kriebb.github.io/content/pages/privacy-policy.en.md

 - Object to processing
 - Withdraw consent at any time

-To exercise these rights, please contact us at [kristof.it@kriebbels.me](mailto:kristof.it@kriebbels.me).
+To exercise these rights, please contact us at
+{% include protected-email.html %}.

 ## Cookies